 I have to confess that, quickly realising his predatory and entrepreneurial ambitions, I nevertheless took a great liking to him.

 That sounds like a pretty virgin being inducted into a brothel which she believes is a beauty parlour.
-It is clear that he seduced a great many scientists.
+It is clear that he seduced a great many editors and scientists.

-There was a toxic combination of a charming ruthless psychopath manipulating academics, some of whom were naïve and compliant — it is hard not to think of the expression ‘like lambs to the slaughter’.
+He was a charming ruthless psychopath who manipulated academics, some of whom were naïve and compliant — it is hard not to think of the expression ‘like lambs to the slaughter’.
 Right from the start Maxwell was overwhelming these people with lavish gifts of wine, cigars, and luxury trips — a well-proven strategy.

 NB.
-His daughter, Ghislaine, was convicted of soliciting a minor for prostitution (for her lover, the infamous billionaire businessman Epstein).
+His daughter, Ghislaine, was involved in soliciting for prostitution (for her lover, the infamous billionaire businessman Epstein).
 One wonders where she learnt that tactic!
-She was his favourite child [he named his yacht after her]: but, by all accounts, he was much less pleasant to his other numerous offspring, and also to his wife, (after whom he did not name his yacht).
+She was his favourite child [he named his yacht after her]: but, by all accounts, he was much less pleasant to his other numerous offspring, and to his wife, (after whom he did not name his yacht).
 I wonder if Ghislaine ‘solicited’ for him, before Epstein?

-Having improved the packaging, he then sold the material back to the scientists and research institutions, that had funded the work in the first place, via the libraries which all academic institutions maintain to provide educational material as part of their role.
-Almost all of the time and work necessary to achieve this was contributed free by the academics themselves.
+Having improved the packaging, he then sold the material back to the scientists and research institutions that had funded the work in the first place, via the libraries which all academic institutions maintain to provide educational material as part of their role.
+Most of the time and work necessary to achieve this was contributed free by the academics themselves.

 In no time he had created a merry-go-round and could increase the price steadily.
 There were endless permutations and combinations which he ingeniously engineered to give leverage to his product.
 I will not go into those here, but I expect somebody doing a Ph.D. at a business school somewhere has written about it, because Maxwell was a clever and ruthless man.
 Many psychopathic characters are rather cowardly, but Maxwell was, I suspect, one of the less common breeds of those who actually had considerable physical courage, albeit tinged with recklessness and ruthlessness, as perhaps his incipient war-crimes charges might have revealed, had he lived to face them.

 It has now become pertinent to pose the question, ‘why do medical journals exist at all?’
-There are good arguments that journals are no longer necessary for the advancement of science itself — they are doing science more harm than good by promoting quantity (profit), over quality.
-Their subverted purpose, in the current era, is to artificially expand the CVs of academics, and act as a vehicle for pharmaceutical companies to advertise their wares (3).
+There are sound arguments that journals are no longer necessary for the advancement of science itself — they are doing science more harm than good by promoting quantity (profit), over quality.
+Their subverted purpose, in the current era, is to artificially expand the CVs of academics, and act as a vehicle for pharmaceutical companies to advertise their wares .
 The vast majority of them are not read by anyone.
+The papers in them are not even cited by anyone (50% are never cited even once).

-If a system for promulgating quality science was now being designed from the ground up, one doubts the current system would even be considered? (see ‘sunk cost fallacy’ below).
+If a system for promulgating quality science was now being designed from the ground up, the current system would not even be considered (see ‘sunk cost fallacy’ below).

 Indeed, serotonin toxicity is a quintessential paradigm of this process of the decay of good science, and as an expert in this field I am peculiarly well placed to comment on the situation where the superficial appearance of scientific publications receives undue attention, whilst the scientific aspects of the text, and the accuracy of citations used to justify the rationale of the text, goes largely unexamined.
 It represents the triumph of façade over substance.